ServiceStackApps/HelloMobile/README.md

 [![Silverlight 5 Screenshot](https://raw2.github.com/ServiceStack/Hello/master/screenshots/clients-silverlight.png)](https://github.com/ServiceStack/Hello/tree/master/src/Client.Sl5)

-The Silverlight project is different to the other clients in a couple of ways, firstly whilst it references the same `*.Pcl` packages, it makes use of Silverlight-specific **ServiceStack.Text.dll** and **ServiceStack.Client.dll** builds which aren't binary compatible with the other client platforms, so any high-level projects that use these impl dlls can't be shared with other PCL projects.
+The Silverlight project is different to the other clients in a couple of ways, firstly whilst it references the same NuGet packages, it makes use of Silverlight-specific **ServiceStack.Text.dll** and **ServiceStack.Client.dll** builds which aren't binary compatible with the other client platforms, so any high-level projects that use these impl dlls can't be shared with other PCL projects.

 Another difference when creating a new Silverlight Application is that it also creates a separate [Client.Sl5.Web](https://github.com/ServiceStack/Hello/tree/master/src/Client.Sl5.Web) web deployment project where the compiled `Client.Sl5.xap` Silverlight deployment package gets hosted from.
 As this package is executed within the context of a web browser it must also comply with browser limitations like CORS limitations.
 To enable communication with our remote ServiceStack instance, the `CorsFeature` Plugin and **clientaccesspolicy.xml** and **crossdomain.xml** permissions were added to the ServiceStack hosts.

 A limitation in Silverlgiht is that only Asynchronous API's are supported, but like the previous XAML-based Windows Store and WPF clients, the source code remains exactly the same:

 ```csharp
 private async void btnAwait_Click(object sender, RoutedEventArgs e)